-thugs, visits/stays here for peace and possibly justice.
+The spirit of a woman who was brutally killed by underworld thugs, visits/stays here for peace and possibly justice.

-There are two restaurants and a bar; offering a “casual grill,” and an “upscale eatery,” and a “martini lounge.”
-There is close access to a spa.
-The Kahler Grand has a large, domed sky-lit recreation center that includes a rooftop pool, a whirlpool and saunas, and an exercise room with a variety of equipment.
-Other amenities include: Room Service, Shuttle Service (free), 24-Hour Front Desk, Concierge Service, Shoeshine, Meeting/Banquet Facilities, Business Center, Fax/Photocopying, Hair/Beauty Salon, Souvenir/Gift Shop.
+There are two restaurants and one bar: a “casual grill,” an “upscale eatery,” and a “martini lounge.”
+There is also close access to a spa, and has a large, domed sky-lit recreation center with a rooftop pool, a whirlpool & saunas, and an exercise room with a variety of equipment.
+Other amenities include: Room Service, a Shuttle Service (free), 24-Hour Front Desk, Concierge Service, a Shoeshine Station, Meeting/Banquet Facilities, a Business Center, Fax/Photocopying services, a Hair/Beauty Salon, and a Souvenir/Gift Shop.

-Patients from the Mayo Clinic are also well taken care of.
+Patients from the Mayo Clinic are also well taken care of here.
 Special diets can be provided when requested.
-Patients who have day surgery, can relax in a room, and order post surgery food from room service, or have a relaxing massage.
+Patients who have day surgery can relax in a room, and order post-surgery food from room service, or have a relaxing massage.

-Six floors of the building were used for hotel purposes and five floors for hospital services, including three operating rooms and several laboratories.
+Six floors of the building were used for hotel purposes and five for hospital services, including three operating rooms and several laboratories.
 “The new Kahler Hotel was designed following John H. Kahler’s unique way of providing hospitality.
-It was to be a “triple plan”: a 210-bed hospital with operating suites for oral, plastic, and general surgery, a 150-bed convalescent unit, and a 220-room hotel.”
+It was to be a “triple plan:” a 210-bed hospital with operating suites for oral, plastic, and general surgery, a 150-bed convalescent unit, and a 220-room hotel.”

-The final cost for this truly elegant and high style hotel was more than $1.75 million dollars which was quite a boatload of money for 1921!
+The final cost for this truly elegant and high style hotel was more than $1.75 million dollars, which was quite a boatload of money for 1921!
 “The Tudor Gothic architecture complemented the interior decoration, where cathedral arches and cornices, textured ceilings, crystal chandeliers, damask draperies, and Wilton rugs patterned after English originals treated guests to the ultimate in comfort and luxury.”

 As the Mayo Clinic Hospital grew and expanded, so did the Kahler Hotel and other hotels that the Kahler Corp. owned and developed, to provide places for the influx of people coming for medical help.
-Thanks to the efforts of the Kahler Realty Corporation, and others, a growing hotel industry rose to the need of visitors and hospital employees as well.
+Thanks to the efforts of the Kahler Realty Corporation, and others, a growing hotel industry rose to meet the needs of visitors and hospital employees as well.

-For many years, The Kahler Hotel appealed to the rich and famous clientele, as many amenities were improved and added to draw this economic group.
-An upscale, high class restaurant, The Elizabethan, was located within the hotel.
+For many years, the Kahler Hotel appealed to the rich and famous, as many amenities were improved and added to draw this economic group.
+An upscale, high-class restaurant, The Elizabethan, was located within the hotel.
 In the years to come, such well-known people as boxer Muhammad Ali, evangelist Billy Graham, actor Jimmy Stewart, King Hussein of Jordan, and Presidents Lyndon Johnson and Ronald Reagan, stayed at the Kahler Hotel.

 Some examples of this were provided in Matt Stolle’s article for Postbulletin.com: “Baseball manager Leo Durocher had a special mattress stored at the Kahler for him.
 Lyndon Johnson would commandeer a hotel elevator for his entourage’s exclusive use.
 Fresh squid was flown in from Chicago to satisfy the finicky tastes of some South American guests.
 Some foreign leaders brought their own cooks and their own food with them.”